 3 Motorcycle Accident Facts To Keep In Mind

 If you own a motorcycle, knowing the statistics related to motorcycle accidents can help you avoid the situations that lead to an accident in the first place.
 The Center for Disease Control and Prevention has gathered data that highlights the risks involved with riding a motorcycle.
 Responsible driving can keep you from being another number in a list of motorcycle accident facts, but sometimes, accidents are only prevented by the attention of other drivers.
-Below are a few important motorcycle accident facts and statistics you should know from the law firm of Maloney-Frost, LLP.
+Below are a few important motorcycle accident facts and statistics you should know from the law firm of Maloney-Frost-Lyons, LLC.

 - In the aggregate, the number of total motorcycle accidents is decreasing, but because the overall number of riders is increasing, there are actually more accidents than ever before.
 With more riders on the road, both automobile drivers and individuals riding motorcycles should stay alert and take precautions.